 Gift Funds For Down Payment Mortgage Guidelines

-This BLOG On Gift Funds For Down Payment Mortgage Guidelines Was UPDATED On October 18th, 2018
+This BLOG On Gift Funds For Down Payment Mortgage Guidelines Was UPDATED And PUBLISHED On March 21st, 2020

 There are two types of funds required when buying a new home.